 In January 2014, the Compensation Committee carried out an analysis of pay mix and internal pay equity.
 In carrying out its analysis, the Committee considered the relative size of direct compensation elements of companies in Schlumberger's two executive compensation peer groups, as well as internal factors.
-With regard to pay mix, the Committee also reviewed the elements of compensation for the Company's executive officers, including the NEOs, in relation to each other and in comparison with the average pay mix of the Company's executive compensation for the mix of base salary, incentive cash bonus and LTI was appropriate for each of Schlumberger's executive officers, including the NEOs.
+With regard to pay mix, the Committee also reviewed the elements of compensation for the Company's executive officers, including the NEOs, in relation to each other and in comparison with the average pay mix of the Company's executive officers.
+Based on its review, the Committee concluded that the mix of base salary, incentive cash bonus and LTI was appropriate for each of Schlumberger's executive officers, including the NEOs.